5 Steps for How to Successfully Counter Trend Trade

 To avoid this level of pain, there are a few key points I would like to highlight.

 First, avoid extremely volatile stocks.
-Reason being, if you are wrong on when the counter trend starts, you do not run the risk of having your stop loss tripped.
+The reason is, if you are wrong on when the counter trend starts, you do not run the risk of having your stop loss tripped.

 Second, avoid trading counter trend moves during the first hour of trading.
 This is when the retail traders are actively looking to close winning or losing positions and the price action often ignores all technical analysis rules.